alexmackenzie-wx/blog/Desktop/deno_blog/blog/posts/advice_aggregated.md

 - "The power of defaults" - [Julien Digital](https://julian.digital/2021/12/20/the-power-of-defaults/) on atom-based network effects.

+- "N+1>N" - [Eugenio Pace](https://www.linkedin.com/in/eugeniop/) on building depth into a product/company.

 - "Technical logistics companies" - [Alex Wang](https://podcasts.apple.com/us/podcast/alexandr-wang-a-primer-on-ai/id1154105909?i=1000557211885) on the value of investing in / building intangible complexity.

 - "Their time is already allocated" - [Marc Andreessen](https://www.joincolossus.com/episodes/58516750/andreessen-making-the-future) on the difficulty of capturing consumer attention.